danrot/master-thesis/02_state-of-the-art.md

 An already more specified case of an `ItemContext` is an `ItemSpecification`, which would translate to an interface in programming or the description of a product in a catalogue (e.g. the size of a screw).
-Based on the `ItemSpecification` somebody can know if the product which fits this specification also fits his requirements.
+Based on the `ItemSpecification` can be evaluated if the product which fulfills this specification also fits certain requirements.
 The `ItemDefinition` is another specialization of the `ItemSpecification`.
 It also contains the way how something is build.
 So it represents the concrete product.
 In terms of software engineering this would be the concrete implementation of an interface.